ManWick123/Body-Performance-Prediction/README.md

  bodyPerformance.csv : Body Performance dataset.

- 1.eda_1_FINAL.ipynb and 2.eda_2_FINAL.ipynb : A Jupyter Notebook file containing the Exploratory Data Analysis.
+ eda_1_FINAL.ipynb and eda_2_FINAL.ipynb : A Jupyter Notebook file containing the Exploratory Data Analysis.

- 3.Model_FINAL-full.ipynb and 4.Model_FINAL-reduced :
+ Model_FINAL-full.ipynb and Model_FINAL-reduced :
  This contains Python script used to create the machine learning model and the evaluation of the machine learning model.

+ PLS.r : This contains the Partial Least Squares Analysis which was done using R.

  README.md : This file.